4 out of 5 people found this review helpfulwrite a review of this game

 I have a somewhat bigger problem with the game's story.
 The parallel universe theory is quite confusing, but at least it makes the game start off like a science fiction title.
 However, as the story advances, it accumulates more and more fantasy elements and eventually marches straight into the realm of typically Japanese RPG-like, larger-than-life pseudo-philosophical cosmic confrontations.
 I think Yu-No should have been braver in sticking to sci-fi instead of taking the easy way out of all its complications with frivolous mythology.

 The erotic scenes are for the most part acceptable and do not disrupt the flow of the story.
 However, like nearly all hentai adventures, Yu-No features a lecherous male protagonist who lusts after - and eventually sleeps with - every woman in the game (except the school principal's old mother, I think).
 It is perhaps only moderately disturbing that one of these women is his own stepmother.
 Unfortunately, there are more disturbing things out there that I cannot reveal because they would constitute a spoiler.
 No, it's not rape or other type of horrifying violence, but still something I'd prefer not to see in this game.
-With all the depth of its story, Yu-No cannot stop catering to the average hentai player, who is together with the protagonist in his desire to "get them all".
+With all the depth of its story, Yu-No cannot stop catering to the average hentai player who supports the protagonist in his desire to "get them all".